pentandra/lifepreserver/content/blog/freedom-and-open-access/index.markdown

 ## Freedom

-In reality this is all about freedom.
 In that past (as in before the Internet), these high-profile, prestigious journals were the best way to get access to the latest research.
-Nowadays there are faster and better ways to communicate and disseminate scholarly research, and the big journal publishers are actually getting in the way and slowing down the dissemination of research.
-There is no reason why a third party should stand at the gate of publicly-funded research, giving or denying access to whomsoever it wishes.
+Nowadays there are faster and better ways to communicate and disseminate scholarly research, and the big journal publishers are actually getting in the way and slowing down research dissemination.
+When it comes down to it, this is all about freedom.
+There is just no good reason anymore why a third party should stand at the gate of publicly-funded research, giving or denying access to whomsoever it wishes.
 Any time there is someone arbitrarily regulating the free flow of information (or research, in this case), we as, researchers, entrepreneurs, and citizens will not have access to the information we need to make the best decisions in our jobs, lives, and nations.

 We, at Pentandra, are committed to designing research software from the ground up with open access in mind.
-While there are some exciting advancements in research software, such as [Utopia Documents](http://utopiadocs.com/), we think that these improvements are transitional, and that the future of research lies in open, [domain-specific](/research/#p[WtrHwt],h[WtrHwt,2]) research systems.
+While there are some exciting advancements in current research software, such as [Utopia Documents](http://utopiadocs.com/), we think that these improvements are transitional, and that the future of research lies in open, [domain-specific](/research/#p[WtrHwt],h[WtrHwt,2]) research systems.

 As always, I would love to hear your thoughts.
-What do you think of our approach to software design?
 {: .conclusion }

 ## Footnotes